-The data collected in 2013 during spring and fall aerial surveys fulfilled the study objectives to document the occurrence, distribution, abundance, habitat use, and seasonal timing of waterbirds migrating through the Project area.
-Spring and fall migration aerial surveys for waterbirds were conducted at a frequency of every 5-6 days, which effectively identified important staging areas and documented the timing of migration and the distribution and abundance of waterbirds.
-Because snow and ice cover persisted much longer than average in south-central Alaska during spring 2013, spring migration in 2013 may have been more compressed than in an average spring.
-Furthermore, the arrival of peak numbers of early migrant waterbirds may have been later than average.
-From late April to mid-May, very little open water was available to waterbirds in the study area and waterbirds were concentrated at a few open-water areas on water bodies and streams.
+Because snow and ice cover persisted much longer than average in Southcentral Alaska during spring 2013, the duration of spring migration was compressed and the arrival of early migrant waterbirds occurred later than in 2014.
+From late April to mid-May 2013, very little open water was available to waterbirds in the study area and waterbirds were concentrated at a few open-water areas on water bodies and streams.
 The first open water on large lakes was at outlet and inlet areas and those locations gradually supported more waterbirds with each successive spring survey.
-The amount of open water on rivers increased more rapidly than on lakes and between the first and third week in May, rivers supported more waterbirds than lakes.
-The Nenana and Susitna rivers were the most important rivers for staging waterbirds during May because of the development of leads in river ice.
+The amount of open water on rivers increased more rapidly than on lakes and between the first and third week in May 2013, rivers supported more waterbirds than lakes.
+The Nenana and Susitna rivers were the most important rivers for staging waterbirds during May 2013 because of the development of leads in river ice.
 At that time, the water in these two rivers was clear and leads served as foraging sites for waterbirds while ice adjacent to leads provided resting sites.
-On the May 23-24 spring migration survey, 47 percent of the waterbirds in the study area were staging on the Susitna River.
-During late May, warm temperatures caused rapid snow melt and the breakup of rivers happened quickly.
-Rivers became less suitable for staging and by the last migration survey on May 28-29, just over three-quarters of the waterbirds were found on lakes.
+In 2013, 47 percent of waterbirds in the study area were still staging on the Susitna River by May 23-24, compared to the same time in 2014 when large numbers of waterbirds had dispersed to breeding areas and some dabbling ducks had initiated nests.

-In general, the pattern of use of the study area during spring in 2013 was similar to that recorded in 1981 during the APA project (Kessel et al. 1982).
+To the extent that comparisons are possible, the pattern of use of the study area during spring 2013-2014 appeared similar to that recorded in 1981 during the APA project (Kessel et al. 1982).
 Kessel et al. (1982) noted early migrants used the Susitna River and the thawed edges of lakes, and that use of most of the water bodies did not increase until the end of May.
 The Susitna River was not surveyed in the 1980s and so the timing and the magnitude of use by waterbirds at that time is unknown.
-The selection of lakes surveyed in the 1980s during spring and fall migration was considerably less compared to 2013, but overall the species composition recorded between the two studies was similar (Kessel et al. 1982).
+Smaller water bodies and streams also were not surveyed in the 1980s, and dispersal to those areas in early May (as was seen in 2014) may have been overlooked.
+The selection of lakes surveyed in the 1980s during spring and fall migration was considerably less compared to 2013-2014, but overall the species composition recorded between the two studies was similar (Kessel et al. 1982).

 One interrelated study was described in the Study Plan that could potentially inform the Waterbird Migration, Breeding and Habitat Use Study.
-It was anticipated that information from the study of ice processes in the Susitna River (Study 10.7.6) would be helpful in scheduling the start date of spring migration surveys.
+It was anticipated that information from Study 7.6, Ice Processes in the Susitna River, would be helpful in scheduling the start date of spring migration surveys.
 However, because spring breakup was delayed in the study area in 2013, migration surveys commenced prior to availability of open water, so information from the ice processes study was not needed.
+The study team monitored field reports from Study 7.6 in 2014, but survey dates in spring 2014 were planned in advance to parallel survey dates in 2013 for direct comparison between years, and again migration surveys were commenced in mid-April at about the same time that results from the first ice processes survey flight became available.